 Zero Legal Action

-Because your contract is non-recourse and covered by HyperHedge™ Insurance, BitLease has no legal basis and no incentive to pursue action against you.
-Default is a contract event — not a legal one.
-HyperHedge™ absorbs the loss.
-You walk away clean.
+Because your contract is non-recourse and protected by HyperHedge™ HyperHedge, BitLease has no legal basis or incentive to pursue action against you.
+Default is considered a contract event, not a legal one.
+HyperHedge™ absorbs the loss, and you walk away clean.

 Zero Recourse

 Your LTO contract is non-recourse by design.
-The Insurance Fee you paid at the start of your contract activates HyperHedge™ protection — covering all losses from default, ensuring BitLease is made whole, and ensuring you face zero consequences beyond the contract itself.
+The HyperHedge Fee you paid at the start activates HyperHedge™ protection.
+This covers all losses from default, ensures BitLease is made whole, and ensures you face zero consequences beyond the contract itself.

 Surplus Always Returned

-If the asset sale generates more than your outstanding obligation, the surplus is returned to you — unconditionally, immediately, in full.
+If the asset sale generates more than your outstanding obligation, the surplus is returned to you unconditionally, immediately, and in full.
 BitLease does not retain surplus value from Termination settlements.

 BITLEASE LTO IS NON-RECOURSE.